vphantom/vpweb/README.md

 ### Status

 The core CSS and JS components are stable but not yet production-tested.
+Some names may still change a bit as I settle into my first production use.

 The advanced JS components are still in development.
+CSS tables are still subject to change.

 See [TODO](TODO.md) for details of what's planned.